yitzchak/loop-iteration-paths/README.md

-The orignal Technical Memo 169 "Loop Iteration Macro" which defined LOOP for Lisp Machine Lisp and Maclisp also specified an extension mechanism know as an "iteration path."
+The orignal Technical Memo 169 "Loop Iteration Macro" which defined LOOP for Lisp Machine Lisp and Maclisp also specified an extension mechanism known as an "iteration path."
 The syntax of which was
 essentially:

 ```